Are you ready to stock up on new cookware but don’t know which material to buy?

-If you want to try out ceramic cookware, here are the brands I’d recommend:
+If you want to try out ceramic-coated cookware, here are the brands I’d recommend:

 Most cookware utilizes aluminum in at least part of its production process.
 It’s often used as the core of stainless steel cookware and the base of non-stick cookware because it’s highly conductive.

 Aluminum is not durable and reacts with acidic food, so most aluminum cookware is coated with non-stick material, or it’s been anodized (more on this in the next section).

 - Conductive: Aluminum is a conductive metal, so it excels as a cookware core.
 It provides fast and even heating.

 - Affordable: Aluminum cookware is often affordable.
 So if you’re new to cooking or on a tight budget, it’s an excellent place to start.

 - Many options: As mentioned, aluminum is at the core of many cookware types.
 You can find it with stainless steel or the base for non-stick cooking surfaces.